aicheye/aicheye/README.md

 ## Hi there 👋
-Incoming Honours Software Engineering @ the University of Waterloo 🪿💛\
+Incoming Honours Software Engineering at the University of Waterloo 🪿💛\
 \
 Passionate coder 🧑‍💻, sustainable urbanist 🌿🏙️, and advocate for economic justice ⚖️🌹.\
 Building a socially responsible career in software development.